 If you want to ensure you have the best northern lights trip possible, you can purchase the ebook here.

 The best place to see Northern Lights in Norway: Abisko (Sweden!)

 The surrounding mountains and lakes actually pull any clouds away so that it enjoys more clear nights than nearly anywhere else in the world under the aurora oval.

-And if you really do have your heart set on Norway, Abisko is actually just a short train ride away from the Norwegian city of Narvik, and then from Narvik you can get a bus either to Lofoten or Tromsø.
+And if you really do have your heart set on Norway, Abisko is actually just a short train ride away from the Norwegian city of Narvik, and then from Narvik you can get a bus (like the Arctic Route bus) either to Lofoten or Tromsø.
 So it’s totally possible to see the Northern Lights in Abisko and also experience some of Northern Norway!

 How do I know so much about Abisko?
-I’d love to pretend that I just nerdily did all this research myself, but actually I learned about Abisko through my friends Chris and Rachel (remember when they visited me last spring?) who are now spending their winters in Abisko!
+I’d love to pretend that I just nerdily did all this research myself, but actually I learned about Abisko through my friends Chris and Rachel (remember when they visited me in Rauland?) who are now spending their winters in Abisko!

 They are both working for a Northern Lights tour company, where Chris is a photography tour guide and Rachel helps with admin work – meaning that she really does seem to know everything about Abisko and the Northern Lights, including impressive figures like how in the past four seasons 99% (400 out of 404) of the guests that joined one of their 4-day+ packages saw the Northern Lights on at least one of their nights in the Park.

 So basically if you can set aside at least 4 days to spend in Abisko you’re very nearly guaranteed to see the lights – especially if you have tour guides to help you chase them.